 Consider all the new, highly processed foods so popular today: fast food, pizza, sweets, chips, processed meats, cookies, sugary breakfast cereals, energy drinks, soft drinks, etc. Such foods are typically made from low quality ingredients and are often high in sugar, salt, fat, and contain additives.

 Regular consumption of such highly processed energy dense foods, often coupled with excessive intake of popular stimulants like caffeine and nicotine, gave rise to the hyper-active, haphazard, fast-forward cultural norms of today that increase stress levels and further worsen health problems.
 Processed foods pollute and destabilize mental faculties and thus hinder their proper development and function.

 The dramatic rise in heart attacks, high blood pressure, stroke, cancers, diabetes, liver and kidney problems is a byproduct of our modern lifestyle.
-Fortunately, healthy eating habits can help relieve or even eliminate completely many chronic health issues caused by unhealthy diet.
+Fortunately, healthy diet can help relieve or even eliminate completely many chronic health issues caused by unhealthy diet.

 Considering the declining health of most western nations as opposed to good health of the ethnic groups described above, it seems reasonable that many of the most recent food inventions are directly harmful to human health.
 Further, it has been repeatedly observed that as ethnic groups around the world adopt the modern western diet, their health dramatically declines and they develop the same diseases that are so common to westerners.
 Not to mention the fact that the above diseases were far less common among westerners themselves barely 100 years ago.